qligier/ch-epr/PMP-issues.md

 What goes into the medication plan?
 Which drug categories (i.e. dangerous drugs, drug trials)?
 Are prescrivable non-drugs allowed (e.g. crutches)?

+## Drug database

+Do we need to connect the aggregator to a drug database (compendium)?
+If it shall reject 'protected' drugs or non-drugs, then surely yes.

 ## XUA

 Is there requirements for the XML signature (i.e. CanonicalizationMethod, SignatureMethod, Transforms, DigestMethod)?